hickory-dns/hickory-dns/resolver/README.md

 - `/etc/resolv.conf` based configuration on Unix/Posix systems
 - NameServer pools with performance based priority usage
 - Caching of query results
+- *TBD* NXDOMAIN caching (negative caching)
 - DNSSec validation
-- *TBD* Generic Record Type Lookup (the Client can be used in the interim)
+- Generic Record Type Lookup (the Client can be used in the interim)
 - *TBD* TLS integration

 ## Example